Code-Institute-Submissions/hangman-6/README.md

     * Game result win, have to type N twice to return to welcome screen.
         * Fixed by change 2 input to print statesment.

+    * After deployment to Heroku the high scores was reset after a few hours.
+        * Fixed bu changing from storing high scores in json file to goole sheets.

 # No bugs remaining.